-Clause 4 Prescribing Information and Other Obligatory Information 4.1 The prescribing information listed in Clause 4.2 must be provided in a clear and legible manner in all promotional material for a medicine except for abbreviated advertisements (see Clause 5).
+Prescribing Information and Other Obligatory Information

+4.1 The prescribing information listed in Clause 4.2 must be provided in a clear and legible manner in all promotional material for a medicine except for abbreviated advertisements (see Clause 5).

 The prescribing information must be positioned for ease of reference and must not be presented in a manner such that the reader has to turn the material round in order to read it, for example by providing it diagonally or around the page borders.

 The prescribing information must form part of the promotional material and must not be separate from it.

-4.2 The prescribing information consists of the following:

-- the legal classification of the product - the cost (excluding VAT) of either a specified package of the medicine to which the advertisement relates, or a specified quantity or recommended daily dose, calculated by reference to any specified package of the product, except in the case of advertisements in journals printed in the UK which have more than 15 per cent of their circulation outside the UK and audiovisual advertisements and prescribing information provided in association with them - and - i) the name of the medicine (which may be either a brand name or a non-proprietary name) - a quantitative list of the active ingredients, using approved names where such exist, or other non-proprietary names; alternatively, the nonproprietary name of the product if it is the subject of an accepted monograph - iii) at least one authorized indication for use consistent with the summary of product characteristics - i) be promotional in style product logos should be avoided but company logos may be used; the brand name of the product may be included in moderation but it should not be stylised or used to excess - ii) include mock up drafts of either summaries of product characteristics or package leaflets.
-If requested further information may be supplied or a presentation made.
-Clause 3.2 Unauthorized Indications The promotion of indications not covered by the marketing authorization for a medicine is prohibited by this clause. - iv) a succinct statement of the information in the summary of product characteristics relating to the dosage and method of use relevant to the indications quoted in the advertisement and, where not otherwise obvious, the route of administration - v) a succinct statement of common adverse reactions likely to be encountered in clinical practice, serious adverse reactions and precautions and contra-indications relevant to the indications in the advertisement, giving, in an abbreviated form, the substance of the relevant information in the summary of product characteristics, together with a statement that prescribers should consult the summary of product characteristics in relation to other adverse reactions - vi) any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority, which is required to be included in advertisements - vii) the number of the relevant marketing authorization and the name and address of the holder of the authorization or the name and address of the part of the business responsible for its sale or supply - viii) the date the prescribing information was drawn up or last revised.
+- 42 The prescribing information consists of the following: - the legal classification of the product - the cost (excluding VAT) of either a specified package of the medicine to which the advertisement relates, or a specified quantity or recommended daily dose, calculated by reference to any specified package of the product, except in the case of advertisements in journals printed in the UK which have more than 15 per cent of their circulation outside the UK and audiovisual advertisements and prescribing information provided in association with them and the name of the medicine (which may be either a brand name or a non-proprietary name)

+- ii) a quantitative list of the active ingredients, using approved names where such exist, or other nonproprietary names; alternatively, the non-proprietary name of the product if it is the subject of an accepted monograph - iii) at least one authorized indication for use consistent with the summary of product characteristics - iv) a succinct statement of the information in the summary of product characteristics relating to the dosage and method of use relevant to the indications quoted in the advertisement and, where not otherwise obvious, the route of administration - a succinct statement of common adverse reactions likely to be encountered in clinical practice, serious adverse reactions and precautions and contra-indications relevant to the indications in the advertisement, giving, in an abbreviated form, the substance of the relevant information in the summary of product characteristics, together with a statement that prescribers should consult the summary of product characteristics in relation to other adverse reactions - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority, which is required to be included in advertisements - the number of the relevant marketing authorization and the name and address of the vii) the number holder of the authorization or the name and address of the part of the business responsible for its sale or supply viii) the date the prescribing information was drawn up or last revised.